AzPepoze/NewTube/contribute/feature-request.md

 5.   **Add Labels:**

-     -    Select the `Feature Request` label.
+     -    Select the `enhancement` or `feature request` label.
 You can add other relevant labels too.

 6.   **Submit the Issue:**
      -    Review your suggestion and click "Submit new issue".